-Successful salespeople shared things they have learned along with the way with our team, and we want to share them with you.
+Successful salespeople shared things they have learned with our team, and we want to share them with you.

 - Understand the value of your time.
-There are approximately 233 workdays in a year for the average worker in the United States when you exclude holidays, weekends, and PTO.
+There are approximately 233 workdays per year for the average worker in the United States excluding holidays, weekends, and PTO.
 Most people work about 9 hours a day.
 Therefore we work for an average of 2,097 hours a year.
 Your time is worth approximately: your goal or quota divided by 2,097 hours.
 Example – For a goal of $2,000,000 / 2,097 hours = $953.74 an hour.
 Your time is worth $953.74 an hour.
 Try this with your goal in the formula and discover what your time is worth.
 Knowing the value of your time helps you manage your priorities and allocate your time among your accounts.

 - Prospects buy what your product does, not what it is.
 Focus on what your solution does and not what it is.
-Discuss and demonstrate how your product or solution helps your prospects accomplish their endeavors.
+Discuss and demonstrate how your product or solution helps your prospects succeed.
 Ask questions to understand what your customers value.

 - Strive to be a better listener.
 Never interrupt.
 Avoid thinking about what you want to say when someone else is speaking.
 Silence is good and appreciated.
 Give yourself time to think.